Claude Code Plugins

 Feedback

-Use when the user asks to run Codex CLI (codex exec, codex resume) or references OpenAI Codex for code analysis, refactoring, or automated editing
+Use when the user asks to run Codex CLI (codex exec, codex resume) or references OpenAI Codex for code analysis, refactoring, or automated editing.
+Uses GPT-5.1-Codex by default for state-of-the-art software engineering.

 Install Skill